IamJackReed/psm/docs/understanding-and-applying-scrum/scrum-values.md

 Coaching
 {: .label .label-yellow }

-- [ ] hello, this is a todo item
-- [ ] hello, this is another todo item
-- [x] goodbye, this item is done

 Scrum isn’t meant to be easy.
 It is designed to provoke change and change can push people outside their comfort zones.
 If you are starting with a new team observe whether they are living and breathing the Scrum Values.
 For example, when observing a Scrum Team in terms of commitment:

-- Are they committed to the team’s goals or their own personal goals?
+- [ ] Are they committed to the team’s goals or their own personal goals?
-- Are they willing to collaborate and find solutions when things go wrong or do they throw their hands in the air and give up?
+- [ ] Are they willing to collaborate and find solutions when things go wrong or do they throw their hands in the air and give up?
-- Are they willing to try something else?
+- [ ] Are they willing to try something else?
-- Are they willing to volunteer for tasks they don’t particularly enjoy or that aren’t in their core skillset if it’s in the best interests of the team?
+- [ ] Are they willing to volunteer for tasks they don’t particularly enjoy or that aren’t in their core skillset if it’s in the best interests of the team?

 ### Focus